 Yet it is not easy to pinpoint what it is about Bordeaux that has such a firm hold on oenophiles worldwide.
 After all, exceptional Cabernet Sauvignon wines (both single-varietal and blends) are made in South America, California, Australia, and New Zealand.
 The best of this newer firmament garner high praise from critics – and even higher prices.

-Perhaps it is the unrivaled ability of Bordeaux to age into subtle splendor: New World Cabernets can peak after five years due to the high alcohol.
+Perhaps it is the unrivaled ability of Bordeaux to age into subtle splendor: New World Cabernets can peak after five years due to their high alcohol levels.
 Minor châteaux from light vintages need only two or three years.
 But even modest wines of great years can improve for 15 years or so, and the greatest châteaux of these years can profit from double that time.
 Bottle age is useful for some regions: in the world of Cru Classe Bordeaux, it is indispensable.

 The region has also successfully adapted to the demands of our changing world.
 This covers various interests, including viticulture, experimentation with new grape varieties (due to climate change), and tourism.
-According to the Bordeaux Wine Council, the region now boasts the highest number of certified producers of sustainable wine.
-With 70% of the vineyard area, it is managed under the rules of the HVE (Haute Valeur Environnementale) program.
-This drive to encourage sustainable viticulture, now widely adopted, was developed by the French Ministry of Agriculture in 2001.
+According to the Bordeaux Wine Council, the region now boasts the highest number of certified sustainable wine producers.
+In 2024, more than 75% of the Bordeaux vineyard area was certified under an environmental scheme, according to the Bordeaux Wine Council.

 There are three pillars: